IBM/event-automation/_eem_11.0/04-security/07-gdpr-considerations.md

 ### Where is data stored?

-As messages flow through the system, message data is stored on physical storage media configured by the deployment.
-This information may include data governed by GDPR.
+See the [Data Storage](#data-storage) section for details about how information is stored by {{site.data.reuse.eem_name}}.
+This information can include data that is governed by GDPR.

 ### Personal data used for online contact with IBM